 Commonly used on Tahm Kench in higher divisions and pro play, because of his Devour.
 He can save a teammate, but can't save himself.

 Ignite - sets enemy on fire, dealing 70 - 410 true damage over 5 seconds.
 Applies Grievous Wounds (healing reduction).

 Must-have for aggressive supports.
 Ignite in lane increases kill pressure.
-Recommended against heavy healing champions, like Vladimir or Aatrox and against healing supports like Soraka.
+Recommended against heavy healing champions, like Vladimir or Aatrox, and against healing supports like Soraka.

 With Unsealed Spellbook on supports, these tips do not apply.

 You don’t take flash on Yuumi, as she doesn’t need it.
 Most of the time she will be attached to an ally and benefit from them having flash.
-Also, she will not be engaging with flash, as it’s not her purpose, and having additional battle spell becomes handy.
+Also, she will not be engaging with flash, as it’s not her purpose, and having additional battle spells becomes handy.